rodrigols89/studies/modules/cpp-codes/modules/compilation/OLD.md

 ## Project Structure

-Here is an overview of the *Project Structure*:

  - **lib:**
    - Any libs that get compiled by the project, *third party (terceiros)* or any needed in development.
  - **src:**